ICIUM

-ICIUM Wonderworld of Ice is a winter entertainment park built in Levi, Finland from ice and snow.
-The first park opened on 18 December 2010.
-The park showcases both ice sculptures and snow sculptures in an area of about 1 ha.
+ICIUM Wonderworld of Ice was a winter entertainment park built in Levi, Finland from ice and snow.
+The first park opened on 18 December 2010, sculptures were also exhibited the following winter.
+The park showcased both ice sculptures and snow sculptures in an area of about 1 ha.

 Construction

-ICIUM is built by Chinese ice sculptors from Harbin city, where the annual Harbin International Ice and Snow Sculpture Festival has been held since 1963.
+ICIUM was built by Chinese ice sculptors from Harbin city, where the annual Harbin International Ice and Snow Sculpture Festival has been held since 1963.

 More than 10000 m3 of snow was used in the construction of the first ICIUM in 2010.
 The builders also lifted over 600 m3 of ice from the Ounasjoki river to make the sculptures.